Two of Cups

 Final Words

-The Two of Cups represents partnership, harmony, friendship, and emotional connections between two people.
-The card shows two figures holding cups in what looks like a gesture of celebration, symbolizing their union or agreement.
-We also see a raging ocean, representing strong emotions and sexual energy.
+The Two of Cups represents partnership, harmony, friendship, and the emotional connection between two people.
+The card shows two figures holding cups in a gesture of celebration, symbolizing their union or agreement.